 The types of lamps you want to use will be sold in bunches or bundles.
 A group of 6-10 lamps could cost anywhere between $25-$100.
 You will also need to factor in the electrical costs or partner with an electrician.

-As you can see, there are several cost-effective options to enhance the look of the yard.
+As you can see, even though there are impressive ideas for curb appeal, there are several inexpensive landscaping ideas to enhance the look of the yard.
 Whether you want to keep it simple with a DIY flower bed or go big with a rock garden, the options are endless.
 To recap, here are the 15 budget front yard landscaping ideas to improve your yard: